Kaizaki Station: Lines

 The station is served by the Nippō Main Line and is located 194.8 km from the starting point of the line at Kokura.

 Layout

 The station, which is unstaffed, consists of two side platforms serving two tracks, with a siding.
-The station building is a narrow simple wooden structure in a basic Japanese style with a tiled roof.
-There is a waiting area with seats, an automatic ticket vending machine and a ticket window area which is unstaffed.
+The station building, a narrow simple wooden structure in a basic Japanese style with a tiled roof, as destroyed by a fire in 2018.
+The station is unstaffed.
 Access to the opposite platform is by means of a footbridge.